-Technology and water don't usually mix very well, but with more and more devices getting sealed and protected against water, we as consumers are reaping the benefits.
+Technology and water don't usually mix very well.
+Still, with more and more devices getting sealed and protected against water, we as consumers are reaping the benefits, and finding the best swimming headphones has never been easier.
 While there are tons of headphones for everyday use, if you're a swimmer who likes to listen to music, a regular pair of headphones can't follow you into the pool.
-You'll need headphones that have a high IP rating.
-Here are our favorite headphones that can stay in your ears while you're swimming laps.
+The best swimming headphones will have a high IP rating, meaning they can be submerged underwater for some time.
+Here are the best swimming headphones that can stay in your ears while you're swimming laps.

 With its IP57 rating, the Plantronics BackBeat Fit can withstand being in the water for 30 minutes up to a depth of 3 feet.
 Its 100-foot Bluetooth range should be more than enough to keep your phone playing music to the headphones from a safe, splash-free distance.
 The headphones' quick charge ability gives you eight hours of playback time on just a 15-minute charge, so you can jump in the pool every day and always make sure the battery is ready to play!